GauriNandan99/my-demo-ci-cd/README.md

 # N-Tier Application Infrastructure - AWS Terraform

+The setup is designed for stateless and microservice-based applications, ensuring high availability, consistency, and zero manual configuration drift.
 A scalable, modular N-tier application infrastructure on AWS using Terraform with Auto Scaling capabilities powered by pre-baked AMIs.

 ---

 ## Overview
+This project demonstrates a fully automated, immutable infrastructure deployment pipeline using Azure DevOps, Terraform, and Packer.

-This project implements a production-grade N-tier application architecture on AWS using Infrastructure as Code (IaC) principles.
+It implements a production-grade N-tier application architecture on AWS using Infrastructure as Code (IaC) principles.
 The infrastructure is designed to be highly available, scalable, and cost-effective across multiple environments.

 ### Key Features